Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > NCERT Solutions: Writing and City Life History

 The outcomes of the growth of cities were:

-• Use of seals: Seals were used to secure the network of the trade from evil practices like black-marketing, hoarding, and adulteration.
+• Use of seals: Seals were used to regulate and safeguard trade against malpractices like black-marketing, hoarding, and adulteration.

-• Division of labor: When works other than agriculture started to be conducted in the thriving towns, people selected jobs according to their skills.
+• Division of labour: When work other than agriculture started to be conducted in the thriving towns, people selected jobs according to their skills.
 To supervise the work of those people, another group of men was needed.
-Thus, the division of labor evolved to achieve better efficiency.
+Thus, the division of labour evolved to achieve better efficiency.

-• Military power of kings that made labor compulsory: To sustain the trade of goods and services, the kings made labor compulsory.
-This was done to maintain sufficient resources of labor for the movement of goods from one place to another.
+• Military power of kings that made labour compulsory: To sustain the trade of goods and services, the kings made labour compulsory.
+This was done to maintain sufficient resources of labour for the movement of goods from one place to another.

 Q3: Why were mobile animal herders not necessarily a threat to town life?

-• Agriculture and animal rearing were carried out close to each other in this region.
-Some communities in the kingdom of Mari had both farmers and pastoralists, but most of its territory was used for pasturing sheep and goats.
+• Agriculture and animal rearing often occurred close together.
+In the kingdom of Mari, many communities had both farmers and pastoralists, with most land used for grazing sheep and goats.

-• Herders need to exchange young animals, cheese, leather, and meat in return for grain, metal tools, etc., and the manure of a penned flock is also of great use to a farmer.
-Yet, at the same time, there may be conflict.
+• Herders needed to trade young animals, cheese, leather, and meat for grain, metal tools, and other goods.
+The manure from penned flocks was also beneficial to farmers.

 Q4: Why would the early temple have been much like a house?